TanmayAmbadkar/DRL-FOV/README.md

 ```
 pip install -r requirements.txt
 ```
 To replicate results in the paper, please follow [Saliency-prediction-for-360-video](https://github.com/vhchuong1997/Saliency-prediction-for-360-degree-video).
-This is the dataset and model used in the paper.
+This is the saliency model used in the paper.
+The dataset can be downloaded here - [dataset](https://drive.google.com/file/d/1ZPPUrgYxRqpryhGgaM31ov8v82tdMVF8/view?usp=sharing).

-Modify the parameters in *params.py*.
+Unzip the dataset in the project folder, accordingly modify the parameters in *params.py*.

-Run main.py to train model and get results.
+Run main.py to train model and get a test run of the model.
 Trained weights to be added soon.
 ```
 python main.py
 ```